TPG Healthy is a modern and elegant Magazine WordPress Theme which provides you friendly look for your healthy online magazine or blog.

 * High-recommended for quick launch website, available in PRO version only!

-After you buy PRO version, you can log in to Customer Area and download file ‘[theme-name].zip‘.
-After downloaded, you unzip it and you will see packages includes:
+After you buy the PRO version, you can log in to the Customer Area and download the file ‘Dummy package (data like demo) ‘.

 To better understand the process you can Install By Quickstart Package view detailed instructions install by quickstart package How to install quickstart package?

-Install Free Template Package: Theme package use for a new website that you want to build content from zero without sample data, or using for your website with existing data.
+Install Theme Package: Theme package use for a new website that you want to build content from zero without sample data, or using for your website with existing data.
 After unzipping the download file, please install it via “Appearance”

 Step1: Login to your WordPress admin page (normally it’s http://yourdomain.com/wp-admin/).